joist-framework/joist/packages/element/README.md

 ## Listeners

-The `@listen` decorator allows you to easy setup event listeners.
-By default the listener will be attached to the shadow root if it exists or the host element if it doesn't.
-This can be customized by pass a selector function to the decorator
+The `@listen` decorator allows you to easily set up event listeners.
+By default, the listener will be attached to the shadow root if it exists or the host element if it doesn't.
+This can be customized by passing a selector function or CSS selector string to the decorator.

 ```ts
 @element({